bjoernbessert/haproxy-cert-otf/README.md

   - HAProxy 1.8:
     - Use HAProxy stick-tables + get/set via Lua (connect with tcp socket to local tcp HAProxy socket to execute commands)
     - Use HAProxy maps + get/set via Lua
-  - HAProxy 1.9: Use HAProxy stick-tables + get/set directly from Lua
+  - HAProxy 1.9: Use HAProxy stick-tables + get/set directly from Lua (currently, only read operations possible)

 - Load an index of all existing certs in memory on HAProxy startup (Lua + HAProxy stick-tables or Lua + HAProxy maps).
 Would save the filesystem lookups.